 - The role of the WMTA judge is to nurture musical talent.
 The WMTA adjudicator works in harmony with the teacher and parents in this important task.
 This is accomplished not only through specific, honest and constructive criticism, but also and equally important – through positive reinforcement and an appreciative, supportive and helpful attitude.
 The adjudicator must be as honest as possible when encouraging these students without compromising WMTA and their own standards.

-- The WMTA auditions are designed for all students, not merely the more talented and advanced students.
+- The WMTA auditions are designed for ALL students, not only the more talented and advanced students.
 It is important that teachers know they can enter any of their students and that the auditions will be a positive learning experience for all, no matter what ratings are achieved.
 Remember too, that even the best students need suggestions and inspiration for future development.

 - Within a single site the adjudicator will be likely to hear several levels of advancement or maturity.
 Some comparisons are inevitable, but your student’s performance will be judged on its own merits in terms of evident preparation and musical communication.
 The judge will adjudicate on how well the student dealt with the music they had prepared rather than on a particular level of advancement.